ishabaral/python-with-django/first-week-assignment/quiz/README.md

    >- IDLE has some usability features that can burn you once you leave the IDLE GUI: a script's variables are automatically imported to the interactive scope in IDLE and working directories are changed when you run a file, for instance, but Python itself does not take such steps in general.

 8. What is a namespace, and how does it relate to module files?
-   > A namespace is just a package of variables (i.e., names).
-It takes the form of an object with attributes in Python.
+   > A namespace is a collection of currently defined symbolic names along with information about the object that each name references. <br>
    Each module file is automatically a namespace— that is, a package of variables reflecting the assignments made at the top level of the file.
 Namespaces help avoid name collisions in Python programs: because each module file is a self-contained namespace, files must explicitly import other files in order to use their names.

 ## Test Your Knowledge: Quiz